rbutl0215/rbutl0215/README.md

 # Hello world! 👋

 Hi, I'm Reid Butler.
 A self-taught Software Engineer from the pumpkin capital of the world, Morton, IL.
 I'm passionate about creating products that users love and constantly expanding my skills as an engineer.
-I currently work at a startup in NYC called Confido.
-Check us out [here](https://www.confidotech.com/).

 ## Technologies & Tools 🔧